Focalworks/cybertron/README.md

 a) permissions b) permissision in groups.

+##### Users
+The user module has the basic login functionality which is internally using Sentry module.
+There is edit profile page where user can update his First name, Last name and also change his password.

+##### Permissions
 The permission setting page can be accessed from the top menu if you are using the complete Github application or through this url: "user/permission/list".